awsdocs/amazon-mwaa-user-guide/doc_source/configuring-networking.md

 1. **Add permissions**\.
 Amazon MWAA needs permission to use other AWS services\.
 When you create an environment, Amazon MWAA creates a [service\-linked role](mwaa-slr.md) that allows it to use certain IAM actions for Amazon Elastic Container Registry \(Amazon ECR\), CloudWatch Logs, and Amazon EC2\.

    You can add permission to use additional actions for these services, or to use other AWS services by adding permissions to your execution role\.
-To learn more, see [Amazon MWAA Execution role](mwaa-create-role.md)\.
+To learn more, see [Amazon MWAA execution role](mwaa-create-role.md)\.

 1. **Create user policies**\.
 You may need to create multiple IAM policies for your users to configure access to your environment and Apache Airflow UI\.
 To learn more, see [Accessing an Amazon MWAA environment](access-policies.md)\.